-If you’re just starting your fitness journey, you might be on track to do a 5K run or trying to get stronger by doing push ups and sit ups.
+If you’re just starting your fitness journey or you're preparing for the January fitness boom, you might be on track to do a 5K run or trying to get stronger by doing push ups and sit ups.
 The next stage in your fitness journey is to start training your lower body with a simple exercise you can do anytime, anywhere.

 The bodyweight squat is the perfect exercise to work on building up strength in your bum, legs and core, with no equipment needed (and if later on you want to ramp up the effort levels, try adding one of the best kettlebells into the mix).

 - How to do a crunch